2023 demos & discussions

 Leveling up with AI: Open CLT Forums on AI Use Cases for Language Learning (4-session series)

-Facilitators: UH Mānoa, CLT Faculty
+Facilitators: UH Mānoa, Center for Language & Technology Faculty

 Dr. Julio RodriguezDr.
 Naiyi Xie FinchamDr.
 Rachel Mamiya HernandezDr.
 Richard Medina